Growing Up (9), a true kind of short love story - Epilogue

 The next few months, many things happened that changed our family and, of course, my own life - forever.

-My second youngest sister moved out, and shortly after, my 17-year-old baby sister also left for a small flat.
-My mother frequently mentioned that she would leave once her responsibilities of raising her children were complete, and with the assistance of one of her daughters, she did just that and moved out.
-She had years to prepare and felt it was justified to leave, taking all the money and financial resources, emptying the bank accounts as compensation for the time she dedicated to her children.
-After she left, she filed for divorce within a few days.
+My second youngest sister moved out, and soon after, my 17-year-old baby sister also left for a small flat.
+My mother often mentioned that she would leave once her responsibilities of raising her children were over.
+One Wednesday afternoon, one of my sisters arrived with an empty van and helped my mother secretly move out.
+She had spent years preparing and felt justified in taking all the money and financial resources, clearing out the bank accounts as compensation for the time she dedicated to her children.

-When my father came back from a tour that day, he found an empty apartment and asked me, as the last child remaining, about my mother.
-I told him she had moved out and taken as much as she could with her.
-He didn't even ask for reasons or details; he knew that his alcoholism was a key factor in this tragic story of a broken family and ruined lives.
+When my father returned from a tour the next day, he discovered an empty apartment and had to inquire with me, the last survivor, about my mother.
+I told him she left and had taken with her as much as she could: her better clothes, some mementos, and all the valuables she could find.
+He didn't even care for reasons or details; he knew that his alcoholism was the key factor in his trail of a broken family and ruined lives.
 Despite being dirty and exhausted, he just went to the bank to 'borrow some money to survive,' as he put it.
 My father knew the branch manager through my mother and had a stable income, so money was the least of his worries.

-It was the first time in my 21 years that we had the opportunity for some private time together, but he showed no interest in making up for lost time or in me at all.
-He carried on with his daily routines as if nothing had changed, although I could tell he was hiding a lot inside.
-Despite his strong physique from working as a truck loader, his words and actions had become very slow and too careful.
-As I remember, he always struggled to speak - but now he fought to find the right words, too afraid of inflicting even more harm.
+It was the first time in my 21 year old life that we had one rare opportunity for some father-son time, but we grew too far apart.
+Except some short sentence my father did not talk to me, he showed no interest in making up for lost time or in my life at all.
+He carried on with his daily routines as if nothing had changed, even though I could tell he was hiding a lot deep inside.
+Despite his strong physique from loading his truck, his words and actions had become very slow and deliberate, sometimes too careful.
+As I remember, he always struggled to speak his mind or express himself - but now he fought to find the right words, seeming too afraid of inflicting even more harm.

-A few weeks later, I told my father that I had found a place and would move out within the next few days.
-When his reaction was, 'You want to leave me too?', I could finally notice some emotions in his eyes, but too much damage had been done.
+A few weeks later, I told my father that I had myself found a place and would move out within the next few days.
+When his reaction was, 'You want to leave me too?', I could finally notice some emotions in his eyes.
+In my defense, I had nothing to add or clarify, and I couldn't find a valid reason to change course.
+I had so save myself and walk my own way.

-Parting ways with my father was a change I was expecting since I could think.
-Despite the pain, I felt a profound relief in being able to breathe freely without the fear of intimidation and mental and physical abuse - the first time in my life!
+Parting ways with my father was a difficult change I had been expecting since I could think.
+Despite the pain, I felt a profound relief in being able to breathe freely without the fear of intimidation and mental and physical abuse—for the first time in my life!

 I have a dream, a song to sing